aws-samples/aws-secure-environment-accelerator/src/mkdocs/docs/faq/index.md

     #### How do I create a role which has read access to the log-archive bucket to enabling log forwarding to my favorite SIEM solution?

     You can update the ASEA config file to provision an IAM role that has cross-account access to the Log Archive S3 Buckets.
 Attempting to do this outside the ASEA config file is blocked by security guardrails.
 Additionally, even if the guardrails are bypassed, it is likely the ASEA will revert any manual changes on subsequent State Machine executions.
-The below example creates a Lambda role which is provided permissions to Amazon OpenSearch, S3 Read Only, LambdaVPC Execution, the Log Archive S3 buckets and the KMS key.
+The below example creates a Lambda role which is provided permissions to Amazon OpenSearch, S3 Read Only, Lambda VPC Execution, the Log Archive S3 buckets and the KMS key.
 Update the below example with the least-privilege policies needed to meet the requirements of your chosen SIEM solution.

     The primary trick, is the use of the `"ssm-log-archive-read-only-access": true` flag.